MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-topics.md

 > ![Topics dashboard](media/topics-dash.png)

-The Topics dashboard uses artificial intelligence technology to group related support cases as support topics and display them in order of the number of cases associated with each topic.
-You can then filter the list by searching for topics related to a specific keyword, view each topic's support cases, and fine-tune the way cases are grouped into topics.
+The Topics dashboard uses artificial intelligence technology to group related support cases as topics and display them in order of the number of cases associated with each topic.
+You can then take a variety of steps to view and manage the topics and associated support cases, including:

+* Filtering the topic list
+* Viewing a topic's support cases
+* Fine-tuning the way cases are grouped into topics
+* Renaming a topic

-## Filter the list by searching for topics related to a specific keyword
+## Filtering the topic list

 You can narrow down the list of topics displayed on the Topics dashboard by searching for a specific keyword in the **Search** box in the upper right corner of the dashboard.